Callum-OP/2D-Game-SFML/README.md

-This a 2D top down game using C++ and SFML 3.0, includes 8 directional movement and animation, it is still a work in progress but is planned to have combat, health and enemies and be similar to top down zelda games.
+This is an ambitious 2D top down game made using C++ and SFML 3.0, includes 8 directional movement and animation, it is still a work in progress but is planned to have combat, health and enemies and be similar to top down zelda games.
 I am very new to SFML so I'm learning as I go.
+This version allows players to turn and face a direction usng their mouse, while allowing the player to move in the opposite direction.

 This app requires the SMFL 3.0 library to work, specifically the graphics, window and system components.